 Source: JobOutlook website (LMIP government statistics).

 Data Entry Skills

 In Australia, the most common salary for a Data Entry Operator is between $40K and $50K.
-Most office support roles such as data entry officer are employed on a part-time or full-time basis with independent contract work done on a casual basis.
-Data entry roles are most prominent metropolitan cities such as Melbourne, Sydney, Brisbane and Perth.
+Most office support roles such as data entry officers are employed on a part-time or full-time basis with independent contract work done on a casual basis.
+Data entry roles are most prominent in metropolitan cities such as Melbourne, Sydney, Brisbane, and Perth.

 In general, data entry can be done for specific jobs for a small fee or data entry workers may work for traditional data entry companies where they are paid an hourly or per word rate.